HACKERALERT/Picocrypt/README.md

 <strong>MacOS</strong>

 Picocrypt for MacOS is also very easy to use.
 Download the latest, standalone, and portable executable for MacOS <u><strong><a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.11/Picocrypt.app.zip" target="_blank">here</a></u></strong>.
 Older releases are available under Releases.
 MacOS might show a notice that Picocrypt is malware (it isn't) and disable opening it.
 To fix this, open Finder, Ctrl and right click on Picocrypt, and hit "Open".
-You might have to do this two times to open Picocrypt.
+You might have to do this twice to open Picocrypt.
 After opening Picocrypt, be patient while Picocrypt loads.
 It might take a couple seconds.

 <strong>Linux (Debian-based)</strong>